-METHODS
+MATERIALS AND METHODS

-Selection procedure: 100 ng of oligonucleotide containing 13 randomized positions (Figure 1A, top) was made double stranded and amplified by PCR using Vent DNA polymerase and oligonucleotides that flanked the randomized region (GACGTACGGATCCATTC and TAATACGACTCACTATA).
-The PCR product was phenol/chloroform extracted and digested with Sall and BamHI.
-The 24 nucleotide Sall/BamHI fragment was isolated from a 6% nondenaturing polyacrylamide gel and quantitated.
-100 μl ligation reactions contained 1 μg gel-isolated minigene with an equal molar amount of insert.
-Ligation reactions were transfected directly into QT35 quail fibroblast cultures (two 60 mm plates of 10 cells) using a calcium phosphate protocol as described previously (51).
+Selection procedure.
+One hundred nanograms of oligonucleotide containing 13 randomized positions (Fig. 1A, top) was made double stranded and amplified by PCR with Vent DNA polymerase and oligonucleotides that flanked the randomized region (GACGTACGGATCCATTC and TAATACGACTCACTA TA).
+The PCR product was phenol-chloroform extracted and digested with Sall and BamHI.
+The 24-nucleotide Sall/BamHI fragment was isolated from a 6% nondenaturing polyacrylamide gel and quantitated.
+Ligation reaction mixtures (100 μl each) contained 1 μg of gel-isolated minigene with an equal molar amount of insert.
+Ligation reaction mixtures were transfected directly into QT35 quail fibroblast cultures (two 60-mm-diameter plates containing 106 cells) by a calcium phosphate protocol as described previously (50).
 QT35 cells were chosen for their high transfection efficiency.
-Total RNA was harvested 40-48 hours following transfection using guanidine thiocyanate (50) and treated with DNase.
-RNAs containing the alternative exon were selectively amplified by RT-PCR using oligos A (GTGGTGAGGCCCTGGGCAGGTC) and B (AAGGGTAGACCACCAGCAGCCTGGA) (Figure 1A) which prime within the alternative exon (nucleotides complementary to the alternative exon are underlined).
-The PCR product was phenol/chloroform extracted and processed through two more rounds.
-Conditions for lication and preparation of vector and insert were optimized using a bacterial transformation assay.
+Total RNA was harvested 40 to 48 h following transfection with guanidine thiocyanate (49) and treated with DNase.
+RNAs containing the alternative exon were selectively amplified by RT-PCR with oligonucleotides A (GTGGTGAGGCCCTGGGCAGGTC) and B (AAG GGTAGACCACCAGCAGCCTGGA) (Fig. 1A), which prime within the alternative exon (nucleotides complementary to the alternative exon are underlined).
+The PCR product was phenol-chloroform extracted and processed through two more rounds.
+Conditions for ligation and preparation of vector and insert were optimized by using a bacterial transformation assay.

-Minigene constructs, transient transfection, and RNA analysis: The SXN13 selection minigene contains a 34 nucleotide alternative exon flanked by duplicated intron 1 from human Bglobin such that the first and third exons of the minigene are globin exons 1 and 2.
-The fragment containing exons 1-3 of this minigene was constructed using a PCR approach based on a design that is modified from Dominski and Kole (13), see also (51).
-Minigene intron 3 and exon 4 are derived from cTNT intron 6 and exon 18 (details are available upon request).
-The cTNT minigene (Figure 4) was derived from $\triangle PB$ (51) by replacing natural exon 4 sequence (to remove a previously introduced BamHI site).
-Exon 5 was modified as shown in Figure 4 to accommodate the Sall/BamHI cassette containing the randomized region.
-Transient transfections of cloned minigenes contained 5 μg plasmid DNA per 60 mm plate of 10 cells.
-Total cellular RNA from one half plate of cells was assayed by primer extension using 2 ng of 32P-end labeled oligonucleotides (51) (AGAACCTCTGGGTCCAAGGGTAG is complementary to globin exon 2 and GTCTCCTCTTCCTCCTCGTCTACCTGATCC is complementary to cTNT exon 6).
-The products of primer extension were quantitated directly from the gel using a Betagen Betascope 603 analyzer.
-The percent exon inclusion was calculated as [cpm exon inclusion / (cpm exon inclusion + cpm exon skipping)] X 100.
-Except for some of the nonselected clones in Figure 2, results from all minigenes were confirmed by at least two transfections.
+Minigene constructs, transient transfection, and RNA analysis.
+The SXN13 selection minigene contains a 34-nucleotide alternative exon flanked by duplicated intron 1 from human $\beta$ -globin such that the first and third exons of the minigene are globin exons 1 and 2.
+The 5' splice site of the middle exon is the noncanonical natural sequence of globin intron 1 (CAG/GTTGGT).
+The fragment containing exons 1 to 3 of this minigene was constructed by using a PCR approach to a design described by Dominski and Kole (13).
+This construct was previously used to demonstrate splicing enhancer activity of cTNT exon 5 (50).
+The level of alternative exon inclusion can be modulated by changing exon size (13, 50).
+The 34-nucleotide exon shows a low but detectable level of enhancerindependent inclusion in QT35 cells.
+We chose to use this exon by reasoning that more sequences would have the capacity to boost inclusion of a weakly recognized exon than to activate inclusion of an exon that is completely skipped Minigene intron 3 and exon 4 are derived from cTNT intron 6 and exon 18 (details are available upon request).
+The cTNT minigene (see Fig. 4) was derived from $\Delta PB$ (50) by replacing natural exon 4 sequence (to remove a previously introduced BamHI site).
+Exon 5 was modified as shown in Fig. 4 to accommodate the Sall/BamHI cassette containing the randomized region.
+Transient transfections of cloned minigenes were done with 5 μg of plasmid DNA per 60-mm plate of 10 cells.
+Total cellular RNA from half of a plate of cells was assayed by primer extension with 2 ng of $^{32}P$ -, end-labeled oligonucleotides (50) (AGAACCTCT GGGTCCAAGGGTAG is complementary to globin exon 2 and GTCTCCTCT TCCTCCTCGTCTACCTGATCC is complementary to cTNT exon 6).
+The products of primer extension were quantitated directly from the gel with a Betagen Betascope 603 analyzer.
+The percent exon inclusion was calculated as follows: [cpm exon inclusion/(cpm exon inclusion + cpm exon skipping)] $\times$ 100.
+Except for some of the nonselected clones in Fig. 2, results for all minigenes were confirmed by at least two transfections.